-Every Friday we will update you all with the week's theatrical documentary releases.
-Now, this will not be a perfect process as our beloved genre prefers the limited release schedule instead of a big nationwide or international-wide release.
-So apologies if a film isn't out in your area, or if you are a filmmaker and we missed the boat on announcing your documentary's big day (if that is the case, please let us know as we try to refine and hone this weekly post).
+Every Friday we update you all with the week's theatrical documentary releases.
+Now, this is not a perfect process as our beloved genre prefers the rolling/limited release schedule instead of a big nationwide or international-wide release.
+So apologies if a film isn't out in your area or if you are a filmmaker and we missed the boat on announcing your documentary's big day (if that is the case, please let us know and we'll correct the mistake).

 Now, with that introduction out of the way, here's this weekend's releases with their current rating on the amazing website Rottentomatoes.com: